ChampionLeake/UNO-pwn/README.md

 * If all things went well, the application should install all of the existing DSiWare exploits onto your NAND and should install the UNO*pwn exploit as well.

 ## Triggering the exploit
-1. Select the rainbow settings wheel to the bottom-right of your touch screen
+1. Select the rainbow settings wheel from the bottom-right of your touch screen
 2. Tap the `PROFILE` menubar
 3. Tap the `Edit Profile` menubar
 4. Watch the magic happen :D